 These are the Official Terms and Conditions (“Official Rules”) governing the CAPCOM Pro Tour (“CPT”), which features events in various regions throughout the world.
 The CPT is overseen by CAPCOM U.S.A., Inc. (“CAPCOM U.S.A.”).

 The CAPCOM Pro Tour (“CPT”) is a series of competitive tournaments held in various regions around the world, using the latest fighting game «STREET FIGHTER V: CHAMPION EDITION» from CAPCOM Co., Ltd. (“CAPCOM”).

 The CPT consists of the following four types of competitions (“CPT Competitions”):

 - CAPCOM Pro Tour World Warrior（“CPTWW”）

 CPTOnline is a series of 19 online competitions held in various regions around the world («CPTOnline «).
 CPTOffline is an offline competition held in United States of America (“CPTOffline”) and the winners will be qualified for the CAPCOM CUP IX (subject to exceptions in accordance with these rules).

 CAPCOM CUP IX is scheduled to be held in February 2023 and will be an invitation-only event.
-The forty-eight (48) qualifiers from the CPT Tournament Circuit will participate in the CAPCOM CUP IX.
-These Official Rules will be updated to serve as the rules for the CAPCOM CUP IX once the dates and the place are finalized.
+The forty-seven (47) qualifiers from the CPT Tournament Circuit will participate in the CAPCOM CUP IX.

 CAPCOM CUP IX Qualification Details